-Clarity - Star Sapphires have rutile silk inclusions that cause the star phenomenon in them.
-An ideal Star Sapphire would have enough silk for a well-defined star without compromising the stone’s transparency but Star sapphires rarely have the combination of a fine translucent or transparent color and a sharply defined star.
+Clarity - Star Sapphires have needle-like inclusions that cause the star phenomenon in them.
+An ideal Star Sapphire would have enough rutile for a well-defined star without compromising the stone’s transparency but Star sapphires rarely have the combination of a fine translucent or transparent color and a sharply defined star.

 Cut - Star Sapphires are cut in smooth domed cabochon shape to bring out the star effect.
 Cuts which have a bright properly oriented star are highly rare and valuable.